IDCI-Consulting/ExtraFormBundle/Resources/doc/configuration_fetcher.md

 )
 ```

-To check if ConfigurationFetcher are well configurated, you could list all them:
+To check if ConfigurationFetcher are well configured, you could list all them:
 ```sh
 $ php app/console container:debug | grep "idci_extra_form\.configuration\.fetcher\."
 ```